TonyZhang14242/Java2_Assign2/README.md

-# Assignment 2 Tic-tac-toe Game
+# Assignment 2 Tic-tac-toe Game (100 Points)

-This is a template for CS209A-22fall, assignment 2.
+This is CS209A-22fall, assignment 2.

 ## How to start?